Netura/imclarity/readme.txt

 == Credits ==

-Originally written by Jason Hinkle (RIP).
-Now maintained and developed by [Netura](https://netura.fi).
+Originally written by Jason Hinkle (RIP)
+Maintained by Jason Bishop.
+Modified and developed by Netura (https://netura.fi).